wu4ngg/wu4ngg/README.md

 ![](https://komarev.com/ghpvc/?username=wu4ngg&color=green)
 [![wakatime](https://wakatime.com/badge/user/6e7211f7-f2bb-4650-94ef-fb5e6f96343d.svg)](https://wakatime.com/@6e7211f7-f2bb-4650-94ef-fb5e6f96343d)

-I am a passionate programmer with experiences with Javascript, Typescript and Python.
-One my of strengths is Front-end and UI/UX related stuff but I can also do Back-end too.
-I like technology, mainly with smartphones and computer and I kinda am a perfectionist when it comes to UI design (make your icons smaller goddammit).
 ### Front-end Enthusiast (but I think I'm transitioning to Full-stack)
 Vietnamese 🇻🇳 / Saigoneer 🏙️\
 🏢 Front-end Intern @ Coqnit Pte Ltd\